Normal (Feid song)

 "Normal" is a song by Colombian singer Feid.
 It was released on July 8, 2022, through Universal Music Latino, as the fourth single from his fifth studio album, Feliz Cumpleaños Ferxxo Te Pirateamos el Álbum (2022).

 Background and release

 In 2021, Feid shared a preview of the song.
 After almost a year, at the beginning of July 2022 it announced its release date, scheduled for July 8.

 Later, announced his album Feliz Cumpleaños Ferxxo Te Pirateamos el Álbum, and "Normal" was included as the fourteenth track.

-Music and lyrics

-Musically, "Normal" is a reggaeton song.
-Lyrically, discusses a breakup and how it can be difficult to move on.
-The lyrics talk about how the singer has tried to forget his ex, but dreams about him and still has strong feelings for him.
-The chorus repeats the lyrics, "Normal, si te sientes solita y me extrañas / Y se te sale mi nombre / Difícil que llore' por mi en otra cama / Dime quién te va a creer / La nena no quiere Cartier / Quiere buscarme en otra piel / Vive en la disco to' los fine' de semana / Pa' ver si me vuelve a ver".

 Music video

 The official music video for "Normal" was released simultaneously with the single on July 8, 2022.
 It shows Feid on a night out with his friends.